 Science is a valued learning area at Burrendah Primary School.
-Students from Year 2 to Year 6 participate in science lessons in a purpose built building with a specialist science teacher.
-Year 1 students are provided with a specialist teacher and K and PP are taught science by class teachers.
+Students from Year PP/1 to Year 6 participate in science lessons in a purpose-built building with a specialist science teacher.
+K and PP are taught science by class teachers.

 The aims of the Burrendah Science program are consistent with those of the Western Australian Curriculum, ensuring that students develop:

 - An interest in science as a means of expanding their curiosity and willingness to explore, ask questions about and speculate on the changing world in which they live.